benjamingorman/kagtcprlib/README.md

     client.connect_forever()
 ```

+For more examples see the `examples/` folder.

 ## Contributing

 You are welcome to contribute to this project.

-Please ensure your feature branch is based on the `dev` branch and is named like `feature-foo-bar`.
+Please ensure your feature branch is based on the `master` branch and is named like `feature-foo-bar`.

 You must run `pylint` over your code and ensure it receives at least a score of 9.